Advanced search

 Clinical outcomes were consistent with in vitro results and indicate that a single responsive allele (including the F508del mutation) is sufficient to result in a significant clinical response.

-Table 4 lists responsive CFTR mutations based on clinical data and/or on in vitro data in FRT cells indicating that D-IVA/TEZ/VNZ increases chloride transport to at least 10% of normal over baseline.
+Table 4 lists responsive CFTR mutations based on clinical and/or in vitro data.

 Table 4: List of CFTR gene mutations that are responsive to Alyftrek